Let’s face it — Selling your home can be a long, stressful process if you don’t know that an investor may pay for your house.

 And the longer it takes to sell, the more stress you’ll feel.

 That’s why it’s no surprise that so many homeowners wonder if they should sell to an investor.
-After all, selling to an investor can speed up the home sale process.
-But how much will an investor pay for your house?
+After all, selling to investors who want to buy houses can speed up the home sale process, and convenience is definitely a bonus.

 What Is a Real Estate Investor?

 Real estate investors make at least some of their income by buying, rehabbing, managing, renting out, and/or reselling real estate.
 Some people do this as a “side-gig.”

 So they work a regular job and then maybe buy one house a year on the side as an investment.
 Others make a living as real estate investors, so they may be buying many homes a year.